TheHaloDeveloper/TowerStatsBlog/devlog-4.md

 !asset stats.mp4

 ## Plans
-Tomorrow, I’ll work on adding a **Completed Towers** section, along with more stats and sections to give players even more info.
+Tomorrow, I'll work on adding a **Completed Towers** section, along with more stats and sections to give players even more info.
 Progress is going great, and I think a **beta release could be ready within a week**.